Open-SGF/sgf-meetup-api/README.md

 - `docker compose up -d`
 - `go run ./cmd/syncdynamodb`
 - `go run ./cmd/upsertuser -clientId <ID> -clientSecret <SECRET>`
+  - This creates a new user for the API, pick your own id and secret

 ### Running the project
 - `docker compose up -d` (if not already running)